scribeGriff/Having-Fun-with-Dart/README.md

     import 'dart:json';

+is now (lower case is recommended for prefixes):

+    import 'dart:json' as json;

+This is because both parse and stringify are now top level functions.
+By importing the library as json, we can keep the syntax as:

+    json.parse(response);

+Some of the code is also now using static methods that return futures for the HttpRequest (expect more updates related to this).
+So:

+    new XMLHttpRequest.get(_feedURL, (jsonRequest)...

 is now:

-    import 'dart:json' as JSON;

-This is because both parse and stringify are now top level functions.
-By importing the library as JSON, we can keep the syntax as:

-    JSON.parse(response);
+    HttpRequest.request(_feedURL).then((jsonRequest)...